sunnymeow/VirtualPageTableSimulation/README.md

 RAM = 1K => MAX FRAMEs AVAILABE = 64
 Victim page selection algorithm: Least Frequently Used(LFU)

-# What does the program do?
+# Virtual Page Table Simulation
 1. Ask for the number of pages in their program.
 2. Ask for the number of frames allocated to the program.
 3. Randomly generate a program counter instruction address (known as logical address).